 Yakuza films are an acquired taste.
 What some call glorification of violence becomes the obsession of others.
-If you are okay with violence then Outrage is a great introduction to yakuza action.
+If you are okay with violence, then Outrage is a great introduction to yakuza action.
 It is a modern take on the genre, which means that the storytelling is rather high paced and easy to understand (for the most part).

-The power struggles and strategic moves are fueled by bloodshed, but the tactics themselves are far more interesting than the brutalities.
+The power struggles and strategic moves are initiated by bloodshed, but the tactics themselves are far more interesting than the brutalities.
 Whether the film is rooted in reality or not can of course be discussed.
 Nevertheless, the level of excitement provided for both hard-core yakuza fans and Japanese mafia newbs is undeniably high.

 If you want to know more, please check out my full review of Outrage

 Best Japanese Classic Film for Beginners: Rashômon (1950)

 Director: Akira Kurosawa

 Strong Points: Forever entertaining.
 Great acting.
 Creative filmmaking.